yi-miao/yi-miao/README.md

-Hello, My name is Yi Miao (miaoyi@rogers.com).
-I am a hobbyist in Robotics and AI.
+Hello, I am Yi Miao, interested in Robotics and AI.